web analytics

 Tellus survey takes to the western skies

-Residents of and awoke to the sound low-flying twin propeller planes on Sunday morning, marking the start of the Tellus survey in the counties.
+Residents of Clare and Kerry awoke to the sound low-flying twin propeller planes on Sunday morning, marking the start of the Tellus survey in the counties.

 The Irish government says Ireland is on course to becoming one of the best geophysical mapped countries in the world.